stef-levesque/vscode-perforce/README.md

 * `autodetect` (default)
   * The Source Control Provider and 'P4' status bar icon will only activate if it detects a valid perforce client that contains the workspace root, or a usable `.p4config` file in the workspace
   * If one is not detected, you will be able to view the perforce output log to see why the extension did not activate
+  * When you open files outside of the workspace, we attempt to detect the correct perforce client.
+If this works:
-  * You will still be able to run commands on files that *are* in a proper perforce client, but only via the command palette and not via the status bar
+    * You will be able to run commands on those files using the status bar or command palette
+    * An SCM provider will be created automatically for that client, unless `perforce.scm.activateOnFileOpen` is disabled
 * `always`
   * Always tries to activate the SCM Provider if any perforce client is detected, even if it's in a totally different directory
   * Always activates the 'P4' status bar icon
-  * This will allow you to manage changelists in your 'default' client, but is unlikely to be useful for files in the current VS Code workspace.
+  * This will allow you to manage changelists in your 'default' client, but is unlikely to be useful for files in the current VS Code workspace
-  * This setting may be particularly useful if you work with files outside of the VS Code workspace, or without a VS Code workspace at-all
 * `off`
   * Don't try to activate SCM Providers
   * No perforce log output will be produced